An agricultural inspector could...

 - Minimizing Bacteria in the Thawing and Cooking of Meat

 - Shaking for Butter

-Do you have a specific question about a career in Microbiology that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as an Agricultural Inspector that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.